-I came up with this recipe because I had half a cup of pumpkin puree in my fridge and it really needed to be used.
-I recently developed a delicious peanut butter muffin (recipe to come) that used apple sauce, so I thought that I could do something similar, but use pumpkin instead of apples.
+I came up with Reese’s Pumpkin Cookies recipe because I had half a cup of pumpkin puree in my fridge and it really needed to be used.
+I recently developed delicious recipe for Vegan Peanut Butter Muffins that used apple sauce, so I thought that I could do something similar, but use pumpkin instead of apples.
 After I opened my pantry I noticed a jar of Reese’s Chocolate Peanut Butter Spread and decided to use that instead.
 And then in a stroke of rare imagination I dared to use powdered chocolate peanut butter instead of flour thus making the batter gluten free.

 These cookies are super easy to make, they only have three ingredients (not counting baking powder) and come together in a matter of minutes.
 Granted, you have to have Reese’s spread and powdered peanut butter.
 I got my Powdered Chocolate PB at HomeSense, but I saw regular, not chocolate, powdered PB at Costco recently.
 Reese’s spread you can buy at any grocery store, it’s usually next to Nutella.
 If you are looking for more recipes featuring this spread check out these Reese Cookies.

-The cookies turned out really soft and airy and intensely peanut buttery.
+The Reese’s Pumpkin Cookies turned out really soft and airy and intensely peanut buttery (is it a word?).
 The batter takes about 3 minutes to make and then they bake for about 25-30 minutes.
 As a mother, I am starting to rely more and more on pre made ingredients since time is luxury.
 I buy good quality hummus and guacamole, use scone and quick bread mixes, get ready made salads at Costco.
 It’s not something I used to do before.
 I am adjusting to my new mom way of life.
 So, I don’t feel bad using a pre-made spread in this concoction even if it’s not really good for you.
 This is a perfect mom-recipe when you have only a few minutes before someone will demand your full attention.